H2CK/oidc/README.md

 - JWKS: `jwks`(GET)
 - Logout: `logout` (GET - ?refresh_token=xxx)

+CORS is enable for all domains on all the above endpoints.

 The discovery endpoint should be made available at the URL: `<Issuer>/.well-known/openid-configuration`.
 You may have to configure your web server to redirect this url to the discovery endpoint at `<Issuer>/index.php/apps/oidc/openid-configuration`.

 ## Limitations